hiepyeuh/nevron/README.md

 - Different 3rd party services are integrated with the agent via tools, which are used in the workflows.
 Example of the tools:
   - Telegram
   - Twitter
-  - Some API for getting news (not implemented yet)
+  - Perplexity for research
-  - Perplexity for research (not implemented yet)
+  - Some API for getting news (to be customized)

 Some more details about some modules: